mp-mf-jo/travel_db/README.md

     SELECT @OrderID = i.OrderID, @AttractionID = i.AttractionID
     FROM inserted i;
+    IF (SELECT COUNT(*) FROM inserted) > 1
+    BEGIN
+        ROLLBACK;
+        throw 50004, 'Only one attraction can be added at once', 1;
+    END

-    IF NOT EXISTS (SELECT * FROM OrderDetails JOIN Attractions ON OrderDetails.TripID = Attractions.TripID WHERE AttractionID=@AttractionID AND OrderID=@OrderID )
+    IF NOT EXISTS (
+        SELECT * FROM OrderDetails
+        JOIN Attractions ON OrderDetails.TripID = Attractions.TripID
+        WHERE AttractionID=@AttractionID AND OrderID=@OrderID )
     BEGIN
         ROLLBACK;
         throw 50005, 'This attraction belongs to other trip', 1;